thclough/endangered_db/README.md

 It seems that much of this trade is between the US and Canada (where goldenseal grows naturally).
 Upon first glance, France seems to be a major exporter as well, but, in reality, three large homeopathic companies (Boiron, Dolisos, and Lehnin g) are located in France and process goldenseal sourced from North America and re-export it to the US and Canada<sup>5</sup>.
 This data could indicate that a large amount of Goldenseal trade is domestically contained in both the US and Canada, and would not show in CITES trade data.

-Goldenseal is taken orally to for a veriety of purposes.
+Goldenseal is taken orally for a variaty of purposes.
 According to the US National Institutes of Health, there is an absence of evidence supporting goldenseal's claimed health benefits (note: not evidence of absence)<sup>6</sup>.

 <details>
 <summary>